 Grape varieties

-There are currently six grape varieties producing in the vineyard – four whites – chardonnay, riesling, pinot gris and gewurztraminer and two reds – pinot noir and shiraz.
-The whites and pinot noir all ripen nicely in March indicating that they are all well suited to the site.
-The shiraz ripens later and comes into its own in the warmer vintages that we have been experiencing in recent years.
+There are currently eight grape varieties producing in the vineyard – five whites – chardonnay, riesling, pinot gris, gewurztraminer and muscat blanc – and three reds – pinot noir, malbec and syrah (shiraz).
+The whites and pinot noir all ripen nicely in March indicating that they are well suited to the site.
+Malbec arrives a little later.
+Syrah ripens last of all and really comes into its own in the warmer vintages.

 Pinot Noir